Contact Jim by email:

 ReMi is another seismic technique also utilizing the same equipment as for for seismic refraction, but no seismic source is used and the data are records of ambient noise.
 The results are processed into S-wave logs or profiles, rather than P-wave profiles in standard seismic refraction.
 ReMi has been used at many sites, primarily to quantify earthquake hazards (International Building Code 2000 Site Classification).

-Geophones are set up in a parking lot to the left for a ReMi survey.
+The photo shows geophones set up in a parking lot for a ReMi survey.

 Electrical Resistivity is a technique where variations in the electrical properties of the subsurface are measured and processed in order to infer geologic conditions.
 Soundings (1-dimensional logs), Profiles (2-dimensional profiles), and Models (3-dimensional combinations of profiles or integrated 3D data) are possible.
 The Advanced Geosciences Inc., SuperSting R8 is the primary instrument.
 Jim has performed all survey types and successfully identified subsurface voids, fractures, karst features, and groundwater conduits for investigations for proposed structures, at subsiding buildings, and at many quarry locations where groundwater intrusion to the bottom of the quarry pit is a costly problem.
 Single arrays consisting of up to 112 electrodes and over 2000 feet long are possible, where depths of penetration can approach 400 feet.

-The SuperSting R8 is to the right, collecting data in a karst area in Virginia.
+The photo shows the SuperSting R8, collecting data in a karst area in Virginia.

 In certain situations, it can be useful to combine seismic refraction with electrical resistivity.